DolevAlgam/anchor/README.md

 ---
 ## License

-Anchor is released under the MIT license.
+Anchor is released under the Apache License 2.0.
 See `LICENSE` for details.

 ## AWS credential setup (read-only discovery)